AMC Hornet: 1973

-The new hatchback was available with a Levi's bucket seat interior trim option that was actually made of spun nylon fabric, rather than real cotton denim, to comply with flammability standards as well as offer greater wear and stain resistance.
-The interior included copper Levi's rivets, traditional contrasting stitching, and the Levi's tab on both the front seatbacks, as well as unique door panels with Levis trim with removable map pockets and "Levi's" decals on the front fenders.
+The new hatchback was available with Levi's bucket seat interior trim option that was made of spun nylon fabric, rather than real cotton denim, to comply with flammability standards as well as offer greater wear and stain resistance.
+The interior included copper Levi's rivets, traditional contrasting stitching, and a traditional Levi's tab on both the front seat backs, as well as door panels with Levis trim with removable map pockets while the exterior included "Levi's" decals on the front fenders.

 An optional dealer accessory was available to convert the open hatchback area into a recreational vehicle or camper with mosquito net windows.
 The Mini-Camper Kit converted an open hatchback into a camping compartment and enough room for sleeping with the rear seat folded down.
-The “Mini-Camper” was a weatherproof covering that fitted over the roof section from the B-pillar back to the rear bumper that was easy to set up.
+The "Mini-Camper" was a weatherproof covering that fitted over the roof section from the B-pillar back to the rear bumper that was easy to set up.

 The two- and four-door sedan models were carried over while the Sportabout wagon received a new optional upscale "D/L" package.
 This trim package included exterior woodgrain bodyside decal panels, a roof rack with a rear air deflector, and individual reclining seats upholstered in plush cloth.
 The Gucci edition wagon was continued for one more year with five exterior color choices.
 The "X" package was now available only for the Sportabout and hatchback.
 It included color-coordinated "rally" side stripes, 14 x 6-inch slot-style steel wheels with C78 x 14 Goodyear Polyglas tires, an "X" emblem, and a sports steering wheel.

 Engines incorporated new emissions controls and the choices on all Hornet models included two I6s, the standard 232 CID or a 258 CID version, as well as two V8s, the base 304 CID or the 175 hp 360 CID.
 Any Hornet model could be ordered with the two-barrel 360 engine and automatic transmission.
 Demand for classic muscle car cars had disappeared by 1973, but the Hornet was a relatively light car and was a "mildly spirited performer" in stock form with the new emissions gear.
 A Hornet hatchback with the 360 V8 was tested by Car and Driver.
 The 0-60 time was 8.4 seconds with a 3.15 rear axle ratio and the magazine noted that the Hornet hatchback was "...so good that AMC is sure to finally lose its underdog status."